Central Council of United Trade Unions: Membership

 CCUTU continued to grow, even after the crackdown on the organization in 1945.
 As of December 1945, the CCUTU leader Reza Rousta claimed that the organization had 209,750 members.
 A more conservative estimate, and likely more realistic, was made by the U.S. Labor Attache, which estimated the CCUTU to around 100,000.
 Its strength was mainly concentrated in the industrial centres of the country.
 The strength of the organization reached its peak around August 1946.
 At the time it claimed 400,000 members; out of them 90,000 in the Khuzestan oilfields and 165,000 in the textile industries of the major cities.
 In total 186 unions were affiliated to CCUTU.

-Whilst the organization was primarily focused on organizing the modern working class sectors, CCUTU also had a sizeable following amongst traditional wageearners in the bazaars, as well as having several professional unions at its affiliates, such as the Union of Office Employees, the Union of Teachers, the Association of Lawyers, the Syndicate of Engineers and Technicians and the Society of Doctors.
+Whilst the organization was primarily focused on organizing the modern working class sectors, CCUTU also had a sizeable following amongst traditional wage earners in the bazaars, as well as having several professional unions at its affiliates, such as the Union of Office Employees, the Union of Teachers, the Association of Lawyers, the Syndicate of Engineers and Technicians and the Society of Doctors.
 However, CCUTU had virtually no members from the peasantry.